BA-64: Service

 The first BA-64s produced were deployed to the Don Front in 1942.
 However, larger quantities were operated by Soviet units on the Voronezh Front and the Bryansk Front from mid to late 1943.
 BA-64s also took part in the final phases of the Battle of Stalingrad.
-During prolonged road marches, Soviet crews retrofitted them with standard tread road wheels to save fuel.
+During prolonged road marches, Soviet crews retrofitted them with standard tread road tyres to save fuel.
 BA-64Bs were deployed during Soviet offensives in Austria, Germany, Hungary, and Romania, seeing extensive combat during the Second Battle of Kiev and the Battle of Berlin.
 Eighty-one BA-64Bs were also donated by the Soviets to the Polish People's Army and ten to the 1st Czechoslovak Army Corps.
 The Czechoslovak BA-64Bs were used in the Prague Offensive of 1945.

 During the early to mid 1950s, ex-Soviet BA-64s were shipped to a number of Soviet client states in Eastern Europe and Asia, including Bulgaria, East Germany, Romania, Albania, North Korea, and the People's Republic of China.
 Small quantities were later also supplied to Yugoslavia.
 In North Korean service, the BA-64 engaged ground forces of the United Nations Command during the Korean War, where it received the nickname "Bobby" from American soldiers.
 This was a likely play on the armoured car's Russian nickname, "Bobik".

 The last country known to have received BA-64s for its armed forces was North Vietnam, although it is not known whether these saw actual combat during the Vietnam War.

 By the 1970s, BA-64s had been retired by all Warsaw Pact armies, being typically donated to paramilitary groups such as the East German Combat Groups of the Working Class, and similar workers' militia units.
 However, some remained in service with the national armies of North Korea and Albania.
-In 2013, the Korean People's Army continued to hold an unknown number of BA-64s in reserve.
+In 2013, the Korean People's Army continued to hold a number of BA-64s in reserve.